 While in Los Angeles, she was also awarded a grant to develop and direct “Tales on Trial”, an educational outreach project to better inform East Los Angeles youths about the judicial system after the Rodney King riots of Los Angeles.
 The grant was sponsored by the City of Los Angeles and Los Angeles Superior Court.

-Since moving to New York, she has focused on teaching digital media and contributing her design skills to non-profit communities.
+Since moving to New York, she has focused on learning, designing and creating integrative digital media and interactive animations.
 She has also served as Juror participant in animation festivals such as New York Siggraph Chapter, METRO CAF or achievement award events such as the Advertising Club of Westchester County.
 In local communities she volunteers her design and new media skills to various organizations such as the performing arts center, Riverspace Arts in Nyack, along with Arts Angels and Nyack High School Drama Works, where she produced a documentary, HEADS UP to help fundraise support for the dramatic arts at Nyack High School.
 She often collaborates with creative individuals to help brand an identity and develop a new media presence for business and artists.

 As an artist and educator at Center for the Digital Arts, she continues to develop her digital media skills in interactive design (UX/UI) for apps and game design, animation and new media.
 Krikun’s creative interactive works involve designing visuals that may recall sensory experiences that trigger cognitive and emotional stimuli.
 She is currently working on character designs for animation and designs new media apps for education and business.
 Krikun is immersed in the digital arts, learning and sharing her creative discoveries with students.

 Prof. Deb Krikun can be reached at (914) 606-7359 and email@example.com

 2017 – Data Visualization –